kingoperating/v2/README.md

 # kingscripts Python Package

 This open source python package allows for easy access to the majority of KOC data products for KOC employees.
-Currently on version 2.0.8
+Currently on version 3.0.0

-Developed and Maintained by Michael Tanner.
+Developed and Maintained by Michael Tanner and Gabe Tatman.
 Please email mtanner@kingoperating.com with any questions.

 Visit [KOC Development Site](https://mtanner161.github.io/kingdashboard/#/kingdashboard) for our ongoing front-end application development

 ## Documentation

-Use `git clone` download and access packages.
 There are four different modules withing `kingscripts` - `afe`, `finance` `operations` and `analytics`.
 Each of these packages connect with different data products within the King ecosystem.

-To import these modules, first create a working directory and `git clone https://github.com/kingoperating/v2.git` into that working directory.
-Create a `kingoperating\data` sub folder to house all data, with subfolders of `afe` and `loe`
+To import these modules, you must `git clone https://github.com/kingoperating/v2.git` and then connect to our KOC Datawarehouse.
+See Michael Tanner for access to database

 Then, import the packages below: